quarnster/kana-tools/README.md

 Kana Tools provides Romaji ←→ Kana transliteration based on a [Wāpuro rōmaji (ワープロローマ字)](https://en.wikipedia.org/wiki/Wāpuro_rōmaji) implementation of [Modified (Revised) Hepburn Romanization](https://en.wikipedia.org/wiki/Hepburn_romanization).

-Where possible, the library uses static approach rather than computational approach in order to perform conversions, relying on order-of-operations to ensure the correct output and provide a higher degree of wapuro conformity and maintainability.
+Where possible, the library uses static rather than computational approach in order to perform conversions, relying on order-of-operations to ensure the correct output and provide a higher degree of wapuro conformity and maintainability.

 ### Usage